schitresh/computer_science/networks/L1_physical_layer/3_transmission.md

   - Frequency range: 3KHz to 1GHz
   - Used by AM & FM radios, cordless phones
 - Microwaves
-  - Sending & receicing antennas need to be properly aligned
+  - Sending & receiving antennas need to be properly aligned
   - Frequency range: 1GHz to 300 GHz
   - Majorly used for mobile phone communication and television distribution
 - Infrared